dougy147/scitopdf/README.md

 ## Instructions for the careless mind

-Power is all relative, and this program's is pretty low; even quite harmless.
-However, I must release myself of any responsibility in the way you will use this program.
+I must release myself of any responsibility in the way you will use this program.
 Indeed, its use might be unappropriate in your country.

 As far as I understand (i.e. poorly), imperative programming is like stacking bricks on top of each other.
 If there's nothing wrong stacking, climbing the pile might.
-That way, it's unnecessary to say I'm only responsible for sharing a recipe one could find all the ingredients thanks to any search engine.
+So, I'm only responsible for sharing a recipe one could find all the ingredients with any search engine.

-So, illegality is not contained in that program.
+Illegality is not contained in that program.
 It can only be in its user's behavior.
 Please use that script consciously, with and on your personal goods only.